remix-run/remix/decisions/0007-remix-on-react-router-6-4-0.md

 4. `handleDataRequest`
    1. This is only slightly more complicated than resource routes, as it needs to handle serializing errors and processing redirects into 204 Responses for the client
 5. `handleDocumentRequest`
    1. This is the big one.
-It simplifies down pretty far, but has the biggest surface area for something to not quite match up
+It simplifies down pretty far, but has the biggest surface area where some things don't quite match up
    2. We need to map query "errors" to Remix's definition of error/catch and bubble them upwards accordingly.
-      1. For example, in a URL like `/a/b/c`, if C exports a a `CatchBoundary` but not an ErrorBoundary`, then it'll be represented in the `DataRouteObject`with`hasErrorBoundary=true`since the`@remix-run/router` doesn't distinguish
+      1. For example, in a URL like `/a/b/c`, if C exports a a `CatchBoundary` but not an `ErrorBoundary`, then it'll be represented in the `DataRouteObject` with `hasErrorBoundary=true` since the `@remix-run/router` doesn't distinguish
       2. If C's loader throws an error, the router will "catch" that at C's `errorElement`, but we then need to re-bubble that upwards to the nearest `ErrorBoundary`
       3. See `differentiateCatchVersusErrorBoundaries` in the `brophdawg11/rrr` branch
    3. New `RemixContext`